dcoy/dcoy/content/post/rename-local-and-remote-branch.md

 git branch -m docs/new-branch-name
 ```

 This will rename the current local branch to `docs/new-branch-name` and avoid feedback from the technical writers that review your changes.
-Next, you can run the following commnand to rename `bad-branch-name` to `docs/new-branch-name` and push the new local branch:
+Next, you can run the following command to rename `bad-branch-name` to `docs/new-branch-name` and push the new local branch:

 ```shell
 git push origin :bad-branch-name docs/new-branch-name